-The aim was originally, to create a pattern to be cast in solid aluminium, then detailed with brass and copper*.
+The original aim was to create a pattern to be cast in solid aluminium, then detailed with brass and copper*.
 No paint – solid metal with a high-polish finish.
 However, time and obligation restraints have conspired to halt that plan.
 I will simply complete the scale build in whatever materials I have on hand and paint it all up.

 On a side note:

 Funny thing is, many folks have implied that I am obsessed with BSG, like they did with Iron Man when I built the steel suit.
 I’m not.
 I enjoyed the show, but I have so much other stuff on in life, even if I was obsessed I’d have no time to be.

 I like the shape of the Viper and like the Iron Man suit, I enjoy the technical aspects of creating the shapes in whatever materials I have available.
 THAT’s the fun part.
 They may appear to be an obsession, but that’s only because they take so long to build.
 Once they are done, they will only really come out when there’s some sort of event on.